-Provisions of Law 1 1/2018 on non-financia Il information Standard used Page Report / Answer Policies Policies pursued by the group, including due diligence processes implemented to identify, assess, prevent and mitigate significant risks and impacts and for assurance and control, and the steps that have been taken.
+Provisions of Law 1 Provisions of Law 11/2018 on non-financial information Standard used Page Report / Answer Policies Policies pursued by the group, including due diligence processes implemented to identify, assess, prevent and mitigate significant risks and impacts and for assurance and control, and the steps that have been taken.
 GRI 3-3, 2-25, 2-15.
 48-51, 57-59, 73 Annual Report on Director Remuneration.
 Financial statements: Note 4.8.
 Code of Ethics.
 Human Resources Policy.
 Main risks The principal risks related to those matters linked to the group's operations including, where relevant and proportionate, its business relationships, products or services which are likely to cause adverse impacts in those areas, and how the Group manages those risks, explaining the processes undertaken to detect and assess them in accordance with national, EU-based or international frameworks for each.
 Disclosures should be included on the impacts detected, with a breakdown of the risks, in particular the principle short-, medium- and long-term risks.
 GRI 2-12 61-64, 73, 91-96 ACGR C.1.17, C.1.18, Sustainability Policy.
 Risk management policy.
 DISCLOSURES ON SOCIAL AND EMPLOYEE- Total number and breakdown of employees by gender, age, country and employee category.
 GRI 2-6, 2-7, 2-8, 405-1 b) 101-105 RELATED MATTERS Total number and distribution of types of employment contract.
 GRI 2-7, 2-8 101-105 Average annual number of permanent, temporary and part-time contracts by gender, age and employee category.
-GRI 2-7, 2-8 101-105 Number and breakdown of dismissals by gender, age, and employee category.
+GRI 2-7, 2-8 GRI 2-7, 2-8 101-105 Number and breakdown of dismissals by gender, age, and employee category.
 GRI 401-1 b) 106-107 Employment Average pay and trend broken down by gender, age, employee category or equivalent metric.
 GRI 405-2 110-111 Pay gap.
 GRI 405-2 73, 75, 108-109 Remuneration per equivalent job or average at the company.
-GRI 202-1 112-113 Average remuneration of directors and managers, including variable remuneration, per diem allowances, severance pay, long-term retirement plans and any other amounts received, broken down by gender.
-GRI 2-19, 2-20 Annual Report on Director.
+GRI 202-1 112-113 Average remuneration of directors and managers, including variable remuneration, GRI 2-19, 2-20 Annual Report on Director.
 Remuneration.
 Financial statements: Note 4.8.